graemen/vox_ex_machina/README.md

 The Festvox voices are under the directory "data".<br>
 Obviously you should have some experience using SuperColider.
-To run the tool open vem.scd in SuperCollider, select all and press "cmd+Return"<br>

 Basic help is available on the Wiki https://github.com/graemen/vox/wiki